 Late and make-up work will only be accepted if the absence was due to a School recognized excuse.
 Regular and punctual attendance is expected of all students in accordance with the school's attendance policy.
-As this is an online course, attendance will be taken by your submittal of work.
-I will look at your work on June 30th.
-If you have not submitted work by then I will drop you from the course.
-If you want a drop, you must submit it yourself within the proper time period.
+As this is an online course May Minimerster course, attendance is dang near impossible to work with on a realistic basis.
+I will only drop you if you have not done any work by May 25th or if you ask for a drop by email stating your reason for the drop.